FOSSEE/sees/ult/Using_Linux_Tools.rst

 Programming languages such as C, C++ and Java allow a program to interpret the command line arguments by handling them as string parameters in the main function.

-A command line option or simply option (also known as a command line parameter, flag, or a switch) is an indication by a user that a computer program should change its default output.
+A command line option or simply *option* (also known as a command line parameter, flag, or a switch) is an indication by a user that a computer program should change its default output.

-Long options are introduced via --, and are typically whole words.
+Long options are introduced via "--", and are typically whole words.
 For example, *ls --long --classify --all*.
-Arguments to long options are provided with =, as *ls --block-size=1024*.
+Arguments to long options are provided with "=", as *ls --block-size=1024*.
 Some Unix programs use long options with single dashes, for example MPlayer as in *mplayer -nosound*.

-Linux also uses -- to terminate option lists.
+Linux also uses "--" to terminate option lists.
 For example, an attempt to delete a file called *-file1* by using *rm -file1* may produce an error, since rm may interpret *-file1* as a command line switch.
 Using *rm -- -file1* removes ambiguity.

 Basic Text Processing
 ======================